cspitt99/note-taker/README.md

   Run npm i to install necessary files

 ## Usage
-  Run npm start to start the server
+  Run npm start to start the server or use deployed link: https://note-taker-homework-app.herokuapp.com/

 ## License
   This application is licensed under [The MIT License](https://opensource.org/licenses/MIT).